Last updated: June 10, 2025

 The committee sends the bill back to the House of Commons / Senate where all MPs / Senators can debate it and suggest more changes.

 The bill is debated one last time and then voted on.
-If it receives 50% + 1 vote, it's as good as passed.
+If it receives 50% + 1 vote, it is sent to the House.

 The Governor General signs the bill into law!